-Co-Sponsored by State Superintendent of Public Instruction Tom Torlakson and California Chief Justice Tani G. Cantil-Sakuaye.
+Co-Sponsored by State Superintendent of Public Instruction Tom Torlakson and California Chief Justice Tani G. Cantil-Sakauye.

 The Civic Learning Award program has three levels: Awards of Excellence, Distinction, and Merit.
 Winners will be selected by a panel of experts based on the depth and breadth of their civic learning courses/clubs/programs.
-Award of Excellence winners will receive a personal visit from Chief Justice Tani G. Cantil-Sakuaye; Award of Distinction winners will be visited by an Appellate Court Justice; and local Judges will provide recognition to schools receiving the Award of Merit.
-All schools will also receive a plaque.
-In addition, selected schools may have the opportunity to meet with us in Sacramento on February 28, 2013.
+Award of Excellence winners will receive a personal visit from Chief Justice Tani G. Cantil-Sakauye; Award of Distinction winners will be visited by an Appellate Court Justice; and a superior court judicial officer will provide recognition to schools receiving the Award of Merit.
+In addition, all schools will receive a plaque.

 We hope that you will take this opportunity to recognize the civic educators at your school and share the application with them.
-The application is available at Civic Learning Award for California Public High Schools (PDF) and the California Courts Civics Education Web page at http://www.courts.ca.gov/programs-lawrelated.htm .
+The application is available at Civic Learning Award for California Public High Schools [http://www.courts.ca.gov/documents/Civic-Learning-Award-App-2013.pdf] (PDF) and the California Courts Civics Education Web page [http://www.courts.ca.gov/23201.htm] .

 If you have questions, please contact Craig Cheslog, California Department of Education, by phone at 916-319-0554 or by e-mail at email@example.com, or Deborah Genzer, Administrative Office of the Courts, by phone at 415-865-8755 or by e-mail at firstname.lastname@example.org.